CBonnell/caa-issuemail/draft-bonnell-caa-issuemail.md

-The Certificate Authority Authorization (CAA) DNS resource record type provides a mechanism for domains to express the allowed set of Certificate Authorities that may issue certificates for that domain.
+The Certificate Authority Authorization (CAA) DNS resource record type provides a mechanism for domains to express the allowed set of Certificate Authorities that may issue certificates for the domain.
-The core CAA specification (RFC 8659) solely defines property tags that restrict the issuance of certificates that certify domain names; it does not define a mechanism for domains to restrict the issuance of certificates that include email addresses.
-This specification defines a property tag that grants authorization to Certificate Authorities to issue certificates which certify email addresses.
+The core CAA specification ([RFC8659]) solely defines Property Tags that restrict the issuance of certificates that certify domain names; it does not define a mechanism for domains to restrict the issuance of certificates that include email addresses.
+This specification defines a Property Tag that grants authorization to Certificate Authorities to issue certificates which certify email addresses.